 Jackfruit pulled pork is a great vegan twist on this classic American recipe.
 The fruit has a fab fibrous texture that holds the sauce really well.
 We’ve gone for using tinned jackfruit in this recipe, to make it really easy.
 You can buy the tins of fruit from Amazon!

 Get the jackfruit recipe: pulled pork tacos

 Anything you can do with shredded meat you can pretty much do with jackfruit!
 This Chinese classic is delicious when made with jackfruit, and ready in no time at all.

-Get the recipe: Pulled jackfruit hoisin pancakes
+Get the jackfruit recipe: Hoisin pancakes

 Have you tried jackfruit before?
 Let us know in the comments below if so – we’d love your top tips for how to cook with this tropical fruit!